lilymontague/VisualTalk/ReadME.txt

 5- SIMPLY PRESS THE GREEN RUN BUTTON IN THE PROCESSING IDE.
 A rectangular screen with a white background and grey dividing lines should pop up

-6- PRESS PLAY ON ABLETON TO PLAY OR CREATE SOME MUSIC
+6- PRESS PLAY ON ABLETON TO PLAY OR CREATE SOME MUSIC.
+Make sure the tracks are in the right order from 8000T - 8007T otherwise the solo function will solo the wrong tracks.

 7- YOU SHOULD SEE EACH DIFFERENT TRACK REPRESENTED IN THE DIFFERENT SECTIONS OF THE PROCESSING SKETCH.